kimkmiz917/Spotify-Revenue-Analysis/README.md

 05 Sent to Client: The project document and final report presented in powerpoint.

 ## Disclaimer
 Note: This dataset does not reflect real Spotify data, as it was designed by a Kaggle.com user for data exploration purposes.
 The data has potential for bias and limitations as it was synthesized by a Kaggle.com user for learning purposes.
+ChatGPT was utilized for assistance with writing structure and grammar.